dsarawgi14/TermiRender-3D/README.md

 2. **Place Your Client Code**:

    - Add your custom scene and object creation logic in the `client/` folder.
-   - The provided `rayMarchingDonut.cpp` serves as an example to get started.
+   - The provided `rayMarchingDonut.cpp` and `rayMarchingCube.cpp` serve as examples to get started.

 3. **Build the Project**: